astro313/RXJ1131/WRITEUP/response.md

 2) BLUE SIDE OF THE LINE ATTENUATED BY ABSORPTION :

-Another possiblity is that the BLR shows mainly rotation in the accretion disk, and also a biconical outflow region from the outer parts of the accretion disk, as in the BAL phenomenon.
+Another possibility is that the BLR shows mainly rotation in the accretion disk, and also a biconical outflow region from the outer parts of the accretion disk, as in the BAL phenomenon.